cse4504-fl25-1-wustl/team-project-4504-xiaoyu-deyuan-jiaxi/README.md

 2. **Detailed Report** - Comprehensive breakdown including container and box details
 3. **Containers Breakdown** - Visual representation of how art is packed in each container
 4. **Unpacked Items** - List of any items that couldn't be packed with recommendations
-5. **Analytics & Statistics** - Packing performance metrics with visualizations and analysis

 **Enhanced User Experience:**
 - Status indicator showing processing state (Ready → Processing → Complete)